devflowinc/trieve-rust-client/docs/ChunkGroupApi.md

 > update_chunk_group(tr_dataset, update_chunk_group_data)
 Update Group

-Update Group  Update a chunk_group.
+Update a chunk_group.
 If you try to change the tracking_id to one that already exists, this operation will fail.
+Auth'ed user or api key must have an admin or owner role for the specified dataset's organization.

 ### Parameters